What is Bio Sci 199?

 - Submit packets via the Research Dashboard

 - Once the packets have been submitted, you will receive an email confirmation instructing you to enroll in the specific faculty’s Bio Sci 199 via WebReg.
-THIS PROCESS CAN TAKE UP TO ONE BUSINESS DAY.
+THIS PROCESS CAN TAKE UP TO ONE-TWO BUSINESS DAYS.

 - The deadline to submit a packet for Bio Sci 199 is the Friday of the 2nd week by NOON, (note: summer I and II deadlines are Friday of 1st week).